cirens-utd/turtlebot_controller/src/agent_control/readme.md

 Additional options:
 - sim (default: False)                  # Used when running in Simulator to setup message type
 - sync_move (default: False)            # Not implemented yet.
 Will make all the nodes move in synce with each other
+- logging (default: True)
+    Saves logging information to a file.
 - desination_tolerance (default: 0.01)  # How far away from the target before we are considered to be at goal
 - angle_tolerance (default: 0.1)        # How far away from the angle we can be and still considered at target
 - at_goal_historisis                    # After reaching goal, how far the new goal needs to go before starting back up